overcrash66/video-translator/README.md

 Transform any video into a professional multilingual production with natural voice cloning, lip-sync, and on-screen text translation.
 No cloud APIs, no subscriptions, no data leaving your machine.

+## 📝 Enjoying the project?
+Please star it ⭐️!
+It helps me gauge interest and keep working on new features.

 ---

 ## ✨ Why This Project?